Immigration Appeals Attorney in Orange County

 1) The need to establish a precedent construing the meaning of laws, regulations,

-with the law or with applicable precedents; 3) The need
+with the law or with applicable precedents;

-8 C.F.R § 1003.1(e)(5).
+under 8 C.F.R § 1003.1(e)(5).

-of $110.00.
+a fee of $110.00.
 Whether the appeal is approved or dismissed, the appellant

 must pay this fee without a refund.
 The DOJ authorizes attorney representation